fastapi/fastapi/docs/en/docs/contributing.md

 </div>

 Now you can check in your code editor the newly created directory `docs/ht/`.

+!!! tip
+    Create a first pull request with just this, to set up the configuration for the new language, before adding translations.

+    That way others can help with other pages while you work on the first one. 🚀

 Start by translating the main page, `docs/ht/index.md`.